What is Bad Leadership?

 Bad Leadership: More Common Than You Think

 Leadership, in its essence, is about guiding others toward a shared vision, but what happens when that guidance turns awry?
-Bad leadership – characterized by poor communication, lack of empathy, indecisiveness, and an inability to inspire or motivate – can derail even the most promising ventures.
+Bad leadership.
+Characterized by poor communication, lack of empathy, indecisiveness, and an inability to inspire or motivate.
+Can derail even the most promising ventures.
 It’s like trying to navigate a ship in stormy waters without a compass: disorienting and fraught with peril.

 The Transformative Power of Executive Coaching